 Suppose, for instance, that you have data from a health clinic.
 You want to design a network that can predict the percentage of body fat of a person, given 13 anatomical measurements.
 You have a total of 252 example people for which you have those 13 items of data and their associated percentages of body fat.

 You can solve this problem in two ways:

 It is generally best to start with the GUI, and then to use the GUI to automatically generate command-line scripts.
 Before using either method, first define the problem by selecting a data set.
-Each GUI has access to many sample data sets that you can use to experiment with the toolbox (see Neural Network Toolbox Sample Data Sets).
+Each GUI has access to many sample data sets that you can use to experiment with the toolbox (see Neural Network Toolbox Sample Data Sets for Shallow Networks).
 If you have a specific problem that you want to solve, you can load your own data into the workspace.
 The next section describes the data format.

 To define a fitting problem for the toolbox, arrange a set of Q input vectors as columns in a matrix.
 Then, arrange another set of Q target vectors (the correct output vectors for each of the input vectors) into a second matrix (see “Data Structures” for a detailed description of data formatting for static and time-series data).
 For example, you can define the fitting problem for a Boolean AND gate with four sets of two-element input vectors and one-element targets as follows: